RareSkills/learn-solidity/content/25-interfaces.md

 The important fact here is that V2 is much cleaner than V1!

-The interface nicely wraps up the abi encoding and decoding for us so that we don’t have to think about it.
-The interface defines the return type, which defines how the abi decoding will work, and the function signature and arguments define the abi encoding.
+The interface nicely wraps up the ABI encoding and decoding for us so that we don’t have to think about it.
+The interface defines the return type, which defines how the ABI decoding will work, and the function signature and arguments define the ABI encoding.

 Now we can abstract that all away and call another contract function as if it was just another function call.